djmcgregor/training/modules/beginner.md

     - Code on your personal machine is referred to as "local" and their branches as "local branches"
     - The third copy of code bridges the gap between local and remote branches, and is called "remote-tracking."
 Git constantly compares code on *local* branches to *remote-tracking* branches to see if there are any changes.
 If there are changes to a *remote* branch itself, such as changes made by a collaborator, we have to physically update the *remote-tracking* branch on our machine with `git fetch`, or equivalent, in order to see those changes in Git.
 This will become more clear as we work with Git.
     - *Remote-tracking* and *remote* branches are often assumed to be identical and just referred to as "remotes."
 I won't place too much emphasis on their difference moving forward.
 However, knowing this distinction should help if you ever find a situation where the *remote* and *remote-tracking* branches are not identical.
 As a developer, it is up to you to keep them synchronized.
 If you forget, Git will gently remind you.
+- A local pointer called `HEAD` points to the last commit you made to the current branch, or the last commit that was checked out into your working directory.
+In simple terms, it indicates where the current code you are looking at falls in the Git history.

 #### GitHub
 GitHub is just one of many third party companies offering a graphical interface for Git repositories.
 Some of the features GitHub offers include repository hosting, pull requests, issue tracking, discussions, and automated workflows.
 If you are accessing this playground, then I will assume you already setup a GitHub account.